Work underway to restore Johnny Cash's boyhood home in east Arkansas

 "This project has been in the making for several years and I never thought that it would actually come to fruition," said daughter Rosanne Cash, who led the ceremony at the Dyess Community Center.
 "We never foresaw that it would take on this kind of life."

 Ray and Carrie Cash moved with their children to the community in 1935.
 It was created as part of President Franklin D. Roosevelt's Depression-era New Deal program.
-They labored over 40 acres of land, which provided the inspiration for many of Johnny Cash's classic songs.
+The family labored over 40 acres of land, which provided the inspiration for many of Johnny Cash's classic songs.

 During a 1969 concert at New York's Madison Square Garden, Cash told the crowd, "after I got into the music field and started writing and recording and singing songs about the things I knew, I wrote a lot of songs about life as I knew it back when I was a little, bitty boy."